mann1mal/pacific/README.md

 # pacific
-YAMLS used for testing/deploying workloads in Project Pacific Beta
+YAMLs used for testing/deploying workloads in Project Pacific Beta